Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

 where $i,j$ are a pair of neighboring lattice sites, and $\alpha, \beta$ label the spin $x,y,z$ components~\cite{Li2015YMGO2,LiYD2016,Zhu2018}.
 We choose the spin frame such that $x\parallel a$, $z\parallel c$. $\varphi=\{0,\frac{2\pi}{3},-\frac{2\pi}{3}\}$ for three different types of NN bonds parallel to $ a$, $ b$, and $-({a}+{b})$, respectively. $J_{xy}$, $J_z$, $J_{\Gamma}$, and $J_{\rm PD}$ are respectively the XY, Ising, off-diagonal symmetric, and pseudo-dipolar exchange couplings ({see more details in Supplementary Note 3}).
 The entire model parameter space is thus spanned by the four exchange constants, two Land\'e factors ($g_{ab}$ and $g_c$, for perpendicular and parallel to the $c$-axis, respectively), as well as two van Vleck paramagnetic susceptibilities ($\chi_{ab}^{\rm vv}, \chi_c^{\rm vv}$), all of which are taken to be constants in the experimentally relevant temperature/magnetic field window. \\

-\textbf{Determination of the model parameters.} We determine the model parameters in Eq.~(\ref{Eq:TLH}) by fitting the experimental magnetic specific heat ($C_{\rm m}$) and magnetic susceptibilities ($\chi$) data~\footnote{Note the magnetic susceptibilities data is measured by Ruidan Zhong in this work with higher quality samples.} at temperature $T \geq T_{\rm cut}$, where $T_{\rm cut}=1$~K for $C_{\rm m}$ and 3~K for $\chi$.
+\textbf{Determination of the model parameters.} We determine the model parameters in Eq.~(\ref{Eq:TLH}) by fitting the experimental magnetic specific heat ($C_{\rm m}$) and magnetic susceptibility ($\chi$) data at temperature $T \geq T_{\rm cut}$, where $T_{\rm cut}=1$~K for $C_{\rm m}$ and 3~K for $\chi$.
+Note the magnetic susceptibilities are remeasured in this work with high quality samples.
 For each trial parameter set, we compute the same thermodynamic quantities from the model by using the XTRG solver~\cite{Chen2018,Lih2019}.
 We search for the parameter set that minimizes the total loss function through an unbiased and efficient Bayesian optimization process~\cite{Yu2021}.
 See Methods for more details.

 We set the cutoff temperature $T_\mathrm{cut}$ based on the following considerations.
 The experimental data from independent measurements agree with each other at $T>T_\mathrm{cut}$, and our XTRG solver does not exhibit significant finite-size effects above $T_\mathrm{cut}$.
 Meanwhile, the $T_\mathrm{cut}$ has to be less than or comparable with the characteristic energy scale of the material.
 These constraints fix $T_\mathrm{cut}$ to our present choices.